kmarkus/rFSM/doc/README.txt

   8:  }

   The first line defines a new toplevel composite state and returns it.
-The root state of an rFSM state machine is always a composite state.
+The root state of an rFSM state machine is always a state itself.
 This permits it to be composed as a substate in a different state machine.
 The =return= statement facilitates reading rfsm model files by tools or other state machines.

-  The second and third line define two simple states that are part of the toplevel composite state. =hello= defines an exit function and world an entry function which are called when the state is exited/entered, respectively.
+  The second and third line define two leaf states that are part of the toplevel composite state. =hello= defines an exit function and world an entry function which are called when the state is exited/entered, respectively.